MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-preferences.md

 The following settings can be configured to enable certain advanced scanning features.
 > [!NOTE]
 > Enabling these features might impact device performance.
+As such, it is recommended to keep the defaults.

 ##### Configure scanning of file modify permissions events
 When this feature is enabled, Defender for Endpoint will scan files when their permissions have been changed to set the execute bit(s).